MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-protection-overview.md

     - Check E5 categories

-At any point in time in the above stack, an allow/block will result in an immediate break and the response will be issued to the client.
+In the above stack, an allow/block will result in an immediate break and the response will be issued to the client.
 Otherwise, the checks will continue until the above list is exhausted.
 If no matches are found, an allow response is issued.

 ### SmartScreen (SS) client

 The SmartScreen flow is slightly more complicated than the Network Protection flow.
-SmartScreen makes both synchronous and asynchronous calls to the service, whereas Network Protection makes only synchronous calls.
+SmartScreen makes both synchronous and asynchronous calls to the service, but Network Protection makes only synchronous calls.

 The order of checks for SmartScreen is as follows:

-- Local cache of allows (blocks are not cached)
+- Local cache of allows (blocks aren't cached)

 - Local Bloom filter

-    - Contains known bad sites (a hit on the BF means the site is likely malicious)
+    - Contains known bad sites

 - Make synchronous calls